Information for Oldenburg students

 University partnerships

-Many of the university's partner universities also offer the opportunity to study abroad outside of the Erasmus+ programme.
-You can find an overview of the university partnerships here.
-However, as a reaction to the Russian war of aggression against Ukraine, co-operation in research and teaching with the Russian Federation and Belarus has been suspended.
+At many of the University’s partner universities, there are opportunities to study abroad even outside the Erasmus+ programme.
+An overview of the university partnerships can be found here.
+However, in response to Russia’s war of aggression against Ukraine, co-operation in research and teaching with the Russian Federation and Belarus has been suspended.
 This is a decision that the Institute of Slavic Studies expressly supports.
 Stays abroad in the Russian Federation and Belarus are therefore not possible.
-Due to the security situation, stays at our partner institutes in Ukraine are also currently not possible.
-However, co-operation with universities in Ukraine in other formats (participation in any online events etc.) is of course possible.
+Due to the security situation, stays at our partner Institutes in Ukraine are also currently not possible.
+Naturally, however, co-operation with universities in Ukraine in other formats (such as participation in any online events, etc.) remains possible.

-An application for a semester abroad at one of our partner universities outside of Erasmus+ is made via the International Office.
-Applications are submitted in May/June of each year for the following (calendar) year.
-The International Office publishes the current call for applications on its website and via its "Studyabroad" newsletter.
+Applications for a semester abroad at one of our partner universities outside the Erasmus+ programme must be submitted via the International Office.
+Applications are accepted in May/June of each year for the following (calendar) year.
+The International Office publishes the current call for applications on its website and via its ‘Studyabroad’ newsletter.

 Recognition

-It is possible for credits earned abroad in Slavic Studies to be recognised.
-However, specialised and practical language courses abroad can only be recognised if
+It is possible to have credits from studying abroad recognised within the Slavonic Studies programme.
+However, the recognition of specialised and language practice courses undertaken abroad can only take place if:

-• prior to the start of the semester abroad, it is agreed with the Slavic Studies Student Advisory Service a) which courses will be taken abroad and b) to what extent the courses can be recognised;
+- before the start of the semester abroad, arrangements are made with the Slavic Studies academic advisory service regarding a) which courses will be taken abroad, and b) the extent to which the courses can be recognised;

-• the courses taken abroad will be graded (the examination performance must be verifiable by the marking);
+- the courses taken abroad are marked (the examination results must be verifiable through the marking);

 Recognition of credits earned abroad